 After wowing diners with his innovative dishes at Esquina, Chef Andrew Walsh went on to open Cure, which has developed a following for its easily accessible menus that focus on fresh seasonal produce prepared with a slight British/Irish twist.
 The menus change every month to reflect the top ingredients on offer, so you can expect different flavours every time you visit.
-In addition, diners have the option to add $1 to their bill to support the Food Bank Singapore.

 Why you should come here:

 Keong Saik is buzzing with restaurants, but this is a good quality spot that banks more on the talents of the chef and the primo ingredients than the happening location.
 The menu changes on a regular basis, which may present a consistency problem for other spots, but Chef Andy has yet to let us down on any of our visits.
 Plus the price points here are reasonable for the food quality, which means you can enjoy great food by a great chef.